Olympic-bound race walker Irfan and four others return negative in second COVID test | Sports-Games

 Others to test negative are two SAI resident staff and one housekeeping worker.

+During the weekly test conducted May 6 and 7, 22 athletes tested positive for coronavirus. ''They were asymptomatic and isolated and kept under medical observation.
+21 of the 22 athletes have since tested negative after a repeat RT PCR test was done,'' the SAI stated.

+''Among those who have tested negative are, race walker KT Irfan, middle and long distance athletes PU Chitra and Sandeep Kumar and para athlete Mariyappan Thangavelu.
+Hockey players Chinglensena Singh and Vivek Sagar Prasad are also among those who have tested negative,' the SAI said in a statement.
+At SAI Bengaluru, where athletes in hockey, track and field and para-athletics are based, all have been vaccinated on April 29.
+According to SAI, during the repeat test on May 10 and 13, 21 of the 22 athletes returned negative. ''The team of doctors are monitoring the health of the one athlete who continues to remain positive,'' it said.
+Due to a surge in coronavirus cases across the country, the decision was taken in March that all athletes and support staff based in SAI regional centres are being subjected to weekly testing to ensure their safety.

-On Thursday, it came to light that four male and one female athlete, besides four support staff, had tested positive for the deadly virus, following which SAI conducted another round of tests.
+The recent developments came to light on Thursday after four male and one female athlete, besides four support staff, tested positive, following which SAI conducted another round of tests.

 Last month, five Indian athletes training in the centre -- Olympic-bound Priyanka Goswami, Asian Games 1500m gold-medallist Jinson Johnson, long distance runner Parul Chaudhary, steeplechaser Chinta Yadav and another race walker Eknath -- had tested positive for the dreaded virus.